 A quiet mind = a peaceful heart.
 Meditation is an integral part of the Buddhist practice, used to liberate oneself from conditioned stress.
-To complement the weekly Dhamma sharings and to develop insights on those teachings, a one-day meditation retreat is held once every quarter for the youths.
+To complement the weekly Dhamma sharings and to develop insights on those teachings, we often attend short one-day meditation retreats together.

 These retreats are usually guided by Monks and Nuns – some local and some from abroad such as Canada and Germany.
-To name a few, they are Bhante Buddharakkhita, Bhante Kovida, Phra Chun Kiang, Ven Jian Xin.
+Some of the venerables whose retreat we have attended before include Bhante Buddharakkhita, Bhante Kovida, Phra Chun Kiang and Venerable Jian Xin.

 • Dover Park Hospice